kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 - Policies applied to `demo-app_kuma-demo_svc_5000` should also apply to the `MeshService `{name: demo-app, namespace: kuma-demo, spec.ports[port == 5000]}`.
-- Change `MeshService` to do cross-zone load balancing by default and have users switch over to local zone plus `MeshMultiZoneServices`
+- Generate new clusters for `MeshServices` and allow users to gradually switch consumers over

 ## Pros and Cons of the Options